webtactics/jamestaylorsolicitor.com.au/legal-services/wills-and-estate-planning.md

-## James Taylor Solicitor can help you get peace of mind in knowing that your loved ones are provided for. ##
+## James Taylor Solicitor can help provide peace of mind in knowing that your loved ones are provided for. ##

 With 30 years experience, James Taylor Bathurst Solicitor can expertly draft your Will and other testamentary documentation and advise you in relation to your estate.